feast-dev/feast/docs/how-to-guides/adding-a-new-offline-store.md

 The `RetrievalJob` interface exposes two methods - `to_df` and `to_arrow`.
 The expectation is for the retrieval job to be able to return the rows read from the offline store as a parquet DataFrame, or as an Arrow table respectively.

+Users who want to have their offline store support batch materialization (detailed in this [RFC](https://docs.google.com/document/d/1J7XdwwgQ9dY_uoV9zkRVGQjK9Sy43WISEW6D5V9qzGo/edit#heading=h.9gaqqtox9jg6)) will also need to implement `to_remote_storage` to write distribute the reading and writing of offline store records to a distributed framework.
+If this functionality is not needed, the RetrievalJob will default to local materialization.

 {% code title="feast_custom_offline_store/file.py" %}
 ```python
 class CustomFileRetrievalJob(RetrievalJob):